 i.
 Jubilee Weekend.

-Cllr Weale noted that there had been a good number of photographs taken throughout the Jubilee Weekend by Dominic and wondered whether they would be made available to the community in due course.
+Cllr Weale noted that there had been a good number of photographs taken throughout the Jubilee Weekend by Dom Moore and wondered whether they would be made available to the community in due course.

 Action – Cllr Fox to update all on availability of photos, link to website.